Welcome To Freeride

 What Is The IFSA?

-The International Freeskiers and Snowboarders Association (IFSA) is the primary sanctioning, judging, and ranking organization for junior and adult big mountain Freeride events in North America.
+The International Freeskiers and Snowboarders Association (IFSA) is the primary sanctioning, judging, and ranking organization for junior and adult big mountain Freeride events in North and South America.

 The IFSA DOES NOT produce events.

 The IFSA is still very much a grassroots organization, relying on the support of coaches, athletes, parents, volunteers, and event partners to execute our mission.
-Currently, the IFSA is run by just two employees that work part-time.
-Lexi and Brian work year round to support:
+Currently, the IFSA staff work year round to support:

 - 100+ Freeride Teams